-Christ is described as the first fruits of the resurrection from the dead, meaning that his resurrection is a precursor to the resurrection that all believers (1 Corinthians 15:20).
-1 Corinthians 15:21-22 explains, “For as by a man came death, by a man has come also the resurrection of the dead.
-For as in Adam all die, so also in Christ shall all be made alive.”
+Christ is described as the firstfruits of the resurrection from the dead, meaning that His resurrection is a precursor to the resurrection that all believers will experience (1 Corinthians 15:20).
+“For as by a man came death,” wrote the apostle Paul, “by a man has come also the resurrection of the dead.
+For as in Adam all die, so also in Christ shall all be made alive” (1 Corinthians 15:21-22).

-Christians will enjoy the resurrected life just like Christ did, with glorified bodies raised in power (1 Corinthians 15:42-44).
-We may suffer in this life with many pains and illnesses, but in the life to come, we will not suffer, but enjoy the perfect bodies we have always longed for.
+Believers in Jesus Christ will enjoy resurrection life just like Christ did, with glorified bodies raised in power (1 Corinthians 15:42-44).
+We may suffer in this life with pains and illnesses, but we will not suffer in the life to come.
+All earthly suffering has an expiration date, but the pleasures of heaven will never end.

 10. The resurrection of Jesus Christ means that Christ will judge the world in righteousness.